intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

             .. note::

-                  You can also modify the installation or uninstall the package by running the following commands
+                  You can also modify the installation or uninstall the package by running the following commands:

                   .. code-block:: bash